In vivo Brain Electrophysiology

 Innovative rodent behavioral models

-For addiction, using complementary procedures of a gold standard model, i.e. intravenous self-administration in rodents, OptoPath™ evaluates the addictive risk of new psychoactive compounds (a legal prerequisite for marketing authorization) as well as the anti-addiction potential of new compounds.
+Using complementary procedures of a gold standard model, i.e. intravenous self-administration in rodents, OptoPath™ evaluates the addictive risk of new psychoactive compounds (a legal prerequisite for marketing authorization) as well as the anti-addiction potential of new compounds.

-For PTSD/Anxiety-related disorders, OptoPath™ scientists have developed a pertinent behavioral model based on the clinical dimensions of the PTSD precisely defined by the DSM-IV (the reference manual of psychiatry).
+OptoPath™ scientists have developed a pertinent behavioral model based on the clinical dimensions of the PTSD precisely defined by the DSM-IV (the reference manual of psychiatry).

-Techniques & models for in vivo electrophysiology
+Techniques & models

 Single unit and Local field potential extracellular recordings in behaving rodents